Accord-Project/bsdd/README1.md

 There are 260 combinations, specifically:

 -   134698 properties have no `dimension`.
-    -   2434 properties have `dimension` \"\" (the empty string).
+    -   2434 properties have `dimension` "" (the empty string).
 -   107861 properties have no `unit`, which is acceptable for enumerated and Boolean properties, and may be used for some dimensionless properties.
 -   104887 properties have neither `unit` nor `dimension`, which is acceptable for enumerated and Boolean properties only.
 -   29811 properties have `unit` but no `dimension`. e.g.
-    -   38 properties with unit \"m\" have the correct dimension vector \"1 0 0 0 0 0 0\", but 1529 properties have no dimension.
+    -   38 properties with unit "m" have the correct dimension vector "1 0 0 0 0 0 0", but 1529 properties have no dimension.
-    -   579 properties with unit \"mm\" have the correct dimension vector \"1 0 0 0 0 0 0\", but 14983 properties have no dimension, and 4 have the wrong dimension \"2 0 3 0 0 0 0\".
+    -   579 properties with unit "mm" have the correct dimension vector "1 0 0 0 0 0 0", but 14983 properties have no dimension, and 4 have the wrong dimension "2 0 3 0 0 0 0".

-Query for the last observation (about unit \"mm\"):
+Query for the last observation (about unit "mm"):

 ``` sparql
 PREFIX bsdd: <http://bsdd.buildingsmart.org/def#>